Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 > This a strong requirement from the OnlyOffice [client code that does arithmetic](
 > https://github.com/cryptpad/onlyoffice-editor/blob/c1be39bb0042d82c0f52d420e2d668f866458611/sdkjs/common/docscoapi.js#L1553)
 > with this index so we cannot just use an UUID here.

+TODO: talk about user ID used in OnlyOffice server to decide to broadcast changes

 ### 1.5 - Multiple server instances vs sessions